Bedrettin-Cetinkaya/KerasExamples/SpecificWeightedLossFunction/README.md

 | c4  |  0.2  | 0.1  | 0.4 | 0.3 |

 - For above confusion matrix, all predictions can be evaluated with different weights.
-For example , c4-c3( 0.4 ) misprediction ratio can can have more penalty than c4-c2( 0.1 ) misprediction's.
+For example , c4-c3( 0.4 ) misprediction ratio can have more penalty than c4-c2( 0.1 ) misprediction's.
 For n classes, you have n x n weight matrix , and you initialize it as you wish.

 - This script calculate confusion matrix for validation data.
 Then , set weight matrix element according to this validation matrix after every  epoch.